stankopk/InsuranceManager/README.md

-Project with my teamates from school.
+Project with teamates from school.